assist-project/dtls-fuzzer/README.md

 5. (optionally) positions transitions connecting the same states on a single edge

 (5) requires installing the custom mypydot library found in 'experiments\scripts' which requires Python 3.
-All other steps use the [dot-trimmer][dottrimmer] Java library, a .jar for which is included in 'experiments\scripts'.
+All other steps use plain 'sed' plus the [dot-trimmer][dottrimmer] Java library.
+A .jar for this library is included in 'experiments\scripts'.

 # General dtls-fuzzer walkthrough